JoramMillenaar/obsidian-related-notes/README.md

 - Investigate using `this.app.metadataCache.getFileCache(file)` for file parsing instead of regex on raw content.
 - Find a more suitable template for extending the custom view.
 - Consider renaming the plugin to something like **Deeplink**, **Meaning Map**, **SmartLink**, or **Relate Notes**.
-- Improve logging and remove the many console.log statements
 - Look into and fix odd resuls in similarity after updating note embeddings
 - Test windows compatibility